flayner2/TaIGa/README.txt

     $ path/to/python3.6 TaIGa.py -h

 ## Example run:
-    $ python3.6 TaIGa.py example/example_input.txt example flayner5@gmail.com -c
+    $ python3.6 TaIGa.py example/example_input.txt example flayner5@gmail.com

 Explaining: this will run TaIGa on a list of valid taxon names, stored as line separated values on a file named 'example_input.txt', defining the output folder to be 'example' and using my own e-mail.
-The TaIGa name correcting function is disasbled with the option '-c', as this usually yields better results and avoid certain bad behaviours.
 After this run, if it is successfull, there should be a 'TaIGa_result.csv' file inside the 'example' folder.
 The folder may also contain a 'TaIGa_missing.txt' file if there's any missing data (in this example run, there is).
 If the option '-v' was used, you should also expect a 'TaIGa_run.log' file inside the main 'TaIGa.py' script folder.
 You can check the inputs and outputs of this